 The Foundations of 1850: A Purpose Built in Stone

 Joseph Mitchell, a prominent figure who shaped much of Scotland’s coastal infrastructure, oversaw this significant piece of civil engineering.
-Critically, the British Fisheries Commission (BFC) commissioned the structure.
+Critically, the British Fisheries Society commissioned the structure.
 Therefore, the pier was not merely a private asset, but a state-sponsored initiative to formalize and boost the local economy.
 It primarily served local lobster fishermen, providing a crucial link between the remote island community and wider trade networks.

 Carsaig Bay’s rugged nature makes it generally unsafe for watercraft.
 Only a small area sheltered by the island of Gamhnach Mhòr offers protection.
 The pier thus became an essential intervention.
 It transformed a naturally hostile environment into a functional port.